Waitfordawn/Hello-world/README.md

 # Hello-world
 test
-I'm a college tudent from China.
+I'm a college student from China.